TheJumpCloud/support/scripts/automation/Radius/readme.md

 Depending on the host system and how OpenSSL is installed, this variable can either point to a path or call the binary with just the name `openssl`.

-[For macOS systems](#macos-requirements), this will likely need to be set to the openSSL binary installation path like `'/usr/local/Cellar/openssl@3/3.0.7/bin/openssl'` if installed through Homebrew.
+[For macOS systems](#macos-requirements), this will likely need to be set to the openSSL binary installation path like `'/opt/homebrew/opt/openssl@3/bin/openssl'` or `'/usr/local/Cellar/openssl@3/3.0.7/bin/openssl'` if installed through Homebrew.

 Else, for Windows systems, installing OpenSSL and setting an environment variable described in [Windows Requirements](#Windows-Requirements) should be sufficient. (i.e no additional changes to `$opensslBinary` necessary)